MYSA League Rules

 Match Schedules: The MYSA Division Coordinators will take written requests from coaches for match scheduling.
 Written requests for scheduling conflicts must be received prior to the coaches meeting.
 Only hardships will be considered.
 Once the schedules are published, a team with a conflict can only reschedule a match if the opposing coach agrees to the new date.

-Weather Cancellations: In case of extreme weather conditions, the Mebane Recreation Department or MYSA will may cancel all league activities (matches, practices, meetings, etc).
-Coaches will be notified as early as possible.
+Weather Cancellations: In case of adverse weather conditions, the Mebane Recreation Department or MYSA will may cancel all league activities (matches, practices, meetings, etc).
+Coaches will be notified as early as possible via email and through the MYSA website and weather phone line.
 Coaches should contact the MYSA if games are in question.
 If games are stopped before the first half is over, the match will be replayed.
 If match is stopped at halftime or later it will be considered a complete match.
 If match is not played at all, every attempt will be made to reschedule.
-Recreation Department and MYSA Executive Board members will make the final decision at the field of play about conditions for upcoming matches.
+MYSA officers and/or Board members will make the final decision at the field of play about conditions for upcoming matches.
 During a match, cancellation will be up to the head referee in consultation with the match coaches.
 Weather notices will be posted on the league website, sent out via email, and recorded on the MYSA Weather Line.

 Match Makeups: All regular season matches must be played if division standings are kept and the match could affect which teams participate in the tournament.
 Match makeups will be scheduled at a time agreed to by BOTH coaches in coordination with the appropriate division coordinator.
 If the coaches cannot agree to an acceptable time, the final decision will be up to the division coordinator.